MasterBladeX/Novel-2-EBook/README.md

 # Novel 2 E-Book
 This Python program will download books and chapters from novels availaible on several websites and saves them as .epub ebooks.
-About 150 books available as in the latest release.
+About 180 books available as of the latest release (newly added novels should also show up without requiring any updates to the program!).

 Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with over 2000 supported novels made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
 Beware this site is still in beta and you may experience problems.